Loading...

 Following the commitment made during PGA’s 2021 parliamentary workshop on the implementation of international standards to fight against impunity for atrocity crimes, Dip.
 Esther Cuesta Santana (member of the Executive Committee and president of the National Group in the country) presented, on 13 October 2022, a Draft Organic Law on Cooperation of the Ecuadorian State with the International Criminal Court (available in Spanish).
 The Bill passed muster at the Legislative Administration Council and was sent to the Permanent Specialized Commission of International Relations and Human Mobility.
 On 10 April 2023, the International Relations Commission approved the report of the first debate on the draft Law on Cooperation (link available in Spanish).

-On 14 March 2024, the Plenary of the National Assembly of Ecuador unanimously approved (available in Spanish), with 119 votes, the Law on Cooperation between Ecuador and the International Criminal Court (ICC).
-This Law, which received technical support from Parliamentarians for Global Action, will now be sent for the President's signature.
+On 14 March 2024, the Plenary of the National Assembly of Ecuador unanimously approved (available in Spanish), with 119 votes, the Law on Cooperation between Ecuador and the International Criminal Court (ICC), which received technical support from Parliamentarians for Global Action.
+The executive branch then reviewed the Bill, and President Daniel Noboa submitted a partial objection on 17 April, which the National Assembly resolved on 8 May (available in Spanish) and requested its immediate publication.
+The Law was officially published on 16 May 2024 (available in Spanish), marking a significant milestone in Ecuador’s journey towards ensuring effective international justice.

 Signature, Ratification of/Accession to the Rome Statute of the ICC